donnguyen/UIT-ANPR/README.md

 Welcome to the Open Automatic Number Plate Recognition on Smartphones (former UIT-ANPR)

+We have renovated our project to Android Studio at this repository: https://github.com/anhtuan98/uitanpr2

+In this version, we do recognition for international plates.
+European contries has the most positive result because we got many sample contributions from European countries.

 Automatic Numberplate Recognition is an emerging research field which attracts many researchers.
 At University of Information Technology, Hochiminh City, Vietnam, we have invested a project that aims to build an automatic numberplate recognition program on Android.
 The project has been done at the first phase: a program that can recognize Vietnamese Motobike Number Plates.
 However, the techniques is the same for any number plate.

 You can download it at Google App store with these keywords: uit anpr or uanpr.